AntonTheDev/JSONModelKit/documentation/custom_transforms_enums.md

 }
 ```

 Once we have defined a BusinessType enum, create a mapper that parses out the values from the response and return the BusinessType type enum value.

-**US2ExampleCoordinateTransformer Implementation**
+**JSONModelKitCoordinateTransformer Implementation**

 ```
 let businessTypeKey    = "business_type"

-public class US2ExampleBusinessTypeTransformer : US2TransformerProtocol {
+public class JSONModelKitCoordinateTransformer : JMTransformerProtocol {
     public func transformValues(inputValues : Dictionary<String, Any>?) -> Any? {

         if let typeValue = inputValues![businessTypeKey] as?
 String {
             switch typeValue {
                 case "Lounge":